HCMID/projectvalidator/docs/index.md

 Orthography:

-An orthography can tokenize strings.
+- An orthography can tokenize strings into a sequence of `MidToken`s.
 - `MidToken` objects classify strings as belonging to `MidTokenTypes`.